 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Every body is different, and every body reacts different to various medications.

-Overall, I would best describe Harlequin GDP as a “very good and versatile” strain from Trulieve.
+Overall, I would best describe Harlequin GDP as a “versatile” strain from Trulieve.

 At $43/eighth, I would definitely consider purchasing this strain again in the future.
 The added versatility and unique effects that come from the CBD:THC ratio make it very desirable from a medical perspective as well.